voxpupuli/puppet-fetchcrl/REFERENCE.md

 Data type: `Boolean`

-use Net::INET6Glue , parameter is ignored on RedHat 9 and newer.
+use Net::INET6Glue , parameter is ignored on RedHat 9 or Debian 12 and newer.

 Default value: `false`